MoeezHyper/News-homepage/README.md

 I developed and deployed a modern news homepage using
+- React.js
 - Tailwind CSS
-- CSS Grid

 Featuring a clean, responsive layout with dynamic content sections.
-The site is fully responsive and provides an intuitive, engaging reading experience across all devices.
+The site is fully responsive, providing an intuitive and engaging reading experience across all devices.